 THE TEMPERATURE & CYCLE

-Always wash on a low temperature cycle (we recommend 30 °C); not only is this better for your clothes, but you also use a lot less energy.
+Always wash on a low temperature cycle (we recommend a maximum of 30 °C 86 °F); not only is this better for your clothes, but you also use a lot less energy.

 Avoid spinning your clothes, and if you have to, select the lowest rpm, as high spin cycles are aggressive and can leave permanent creases in the fabric.

 Do not tumble-dry, as this will ruin your clothes.
-We recommend hanging your clothes to dry (apart from knitwear and sweaters), as it makes ironing easier and uses no energy.
+We recommend hanging your clothes to dry (apart from knitwear and sweaters which need to be dried flat), as it makes ironing easier and uses no energy.

 Hand washing cold is our preferred washing option; simply hand wash and hang to dry (no laundry bag is needed!).